zulip/zulip-gci/tasks/user-guides.md

 * Verify your documentation looks as you intended and all links work;
   it's common to make small mistakes in the markdown that cause your documentation to not look right.
-* Add a commit for a each feature, with commit message like `docs: Edit change-your-name.md to conform to style guide`.
+* Add a commit for each feature, with commit message like `docs: Edit change-your-name.md to conform to style guide`.
 Submit a single pull request with all your commits to the https://github.com/zulip/zulip/ repository.
 The title of the pull request should be something like `docs: